tombenke/seneca-cookbook/lib/logging/README.md

 ## Filtering log

+### Filter log with command line arguments and seneca options

 The previous [`log_levels.js`](./log_levels.js) example writes out messages at several levels, and it has no internal options defined for the seneca instance.
 By default it displays the default level, that is 'info+':